Dodgers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- Over the past 10 games, the Dodgers have been named underdog just one time and left with a loss in that contest.
+- Over their last 10 games, the Dodgers have been favored twice and lost each contest.

-- In their previous 10 matchups with a total posted by oddsmakers, the Dodgers and their opponents are 8-2-0 when it comes to hitting the over.
+- When it comes to the total, the Dodgers and their opponents are 9-1-0 in their previous 10 games.

-- The last 10 Dodgers matchups have not had a spread set by bookmakers.
+- Bookmakers have yet to post a spread in any of the Dodgers' past 10 games.

 Dodgers Betting Records & Stats

-- The Dodgers have been victorious in 11, or 55%, of the 20 contests they have been chosen as underdogs in this season.
+- The Dodgers have come away with 11 wins in the 21 contests they have been listed as the underdogs in this season.

-- Los Angeles has entered seven games this season as the underdog by +110 or more and is 4-3 in those contests.
+- Los Angeles has a record of 9-8 in games where sportsbooks have it as underdogs of at least -105 on the moneyline.

-- So far this season, Los Angeles and its opponents have hit the over in 76 of its 132 games with a total.
+- Los Angeles and its opponents have gone over the total this season in 77 of its 133 opportunities.

-- The Dodgers have an against the spread record of 11-8-0 in 19 games with a line this season.
+- The Dodgers are 11-8-0 against the spread in their 19 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!